iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 Select PWM MAIN.
 Here, you can assign each channel output with the motor it represents in the drone geometry as well as the protocol to be used on the channels.
 For this example, we will assign MAIN 1 to Motor 1 using the PWM 400 Hz protocol.
 Set
 Minimum and Maximum values to 990 and 2000 respectively.
 By default, Vertiq modules use a range of 1000us to 2000us, but setting the minimum to 990us helps ensure the module will not spin on a 0% throttle.
 Once activated, you will see sliders appear under Actuator Testing in the bottom left.
-Please note that if your module is powered on and connected to the MAIN 1 output when it is enabled, you will hear the module play its :ref:`two tone arming song <arming_song>` as PX4 begins transmitting diarmed throttle commands immediately on channel activation.
+Please note that if your module is powered on and connected to the MAIN 1 output when it is enabled, you will hear the module play its :ref:`two tone arming song <arming_song>` as PX4 begins transmitting 0% throttle commands immediately on channel activation.
+By default, Vertiq modules take 0% throttle commands as arming throttles.

+For more information on how to configure the module to properly interpret throttle commands, see the :ref:`manual_throttle` section of the Feature Reference
+Manual.
+For more information on arming and disarming the module, refer to the :ref:`manual_advanced_arming` section of the Feature Reference Manual.

 .. image:: ../_static/tutorial_images/pwm_flight_controller/qgc_actuator_testing_active.png
       :align: center